romeerez/orchid-orm/CONTRIBUTING.md

 1. For the repo, paste `git@github.com:romeerez/orchid-orm.git` if you're using ssh.
 1. Click `Create a new volume...` and name it `orchid` and the folder name as `orchid`.

+Note: You will need the remote containers extension which is already included in the official Microsoft release: `vscode:extension/ms-vscode-remote.remote-containers` Some Linux distros have packages of VSCode do not have the extension.

 ## Committing changes

 Run `pnpm changeset` to choose packages to add a changelog to: